adamfeldman/celery-flower-heroku/README.md

     git push heroku master

 Now visit the app.
 It will ask for a username and a password which you defined above.

+Although Flower's persistence is enabled, it depends on writing to the local filesystem, [which is ephemeral on Heroku](http://stackoverflow.com/questions/12416738/how-to-use-herokus-ephemeral-filesystem).
+Therefore the persisted data will be lost when your Heroku Dyno restarts, for example after deploying config or code changes.
+However Flower persistence is [mostly a convenience feature](http://flower.readthedocs.io/en/latest/config.html#persistent).